takuseno/d3rlpy/docs/software_design.rst

 ``update_critic``) used in the high-level API.
 The advantage of this design is to maximize the reusability of algorithm logics.
-For example, `delayed policy update` proposed in TD3 is reduces the update frequency of the policy function.
+For example, `delayed policy update` proposed in TD3 reduces the update frequency of the policy function.
-This mechanism can be implemented by changing the frequency of ``update_actor`` method in ``Algorithm`` layer without changing the underlying logics.
+This mechanism can be implemented by changing the frequency of ``update_actor`` method calls in ``Algorithm`` layer without changing the underlying logics.

 ``Algorithm`` class takes multiple components that configure the training.
 These are the links to the API reference.